 Gluten Free Oreo Cheesecake Crust

-Preheat your oven to 325F and arrange the wire rack in the oven in the middle.
+- Preheat your oven to 325F and arrange the wire rack in the oven in the middle.
 Line an 8x8 baking pan with parchment paper and set it aside.
 Make sure to leave some overhang on the sides to remove the cheesecake easily from the pan.
+A 9" square baking pan can be used.
+Just be aware that the white chocolate raspberry cheesecake will be thinner and bake faster.

 DO NOT turn your oven off after you baked the crust.
 Reduce your oven temperature to 300F - make sure to keep an eye on it.
 Many ovens have issues keeping a steady temperature at 300F.
 If you see your oven thermometer drop below 300, turn up your oven to 310-315F.